jansabbe/todo-app/README.md

 const addressInTheCity = anAddress({ zipCode: "2000" });
 ```

-> _Note:_ You can the test-builder in the test file, or put it in a separate test-builders file in `src/test-lib`.
+> _Note:_ You can keep the test-builder in the test file, or put it in a separate test-builders file in `src/test-lib`.

 ### 3. Testing Library